The Superior Foes of Spider-Man: Reception

 The Superior Foes of Spider-Man garnered wide praise from both critics and fans, with a large fanbase amongst the comic community.
 Initially planned for just 12 issues, the series later expanded due to the popularity of the series.
 The series was regarded as a sleeper hit.

 Continuation

 During his tenure on The Amazing Spider-Man (2018-2021), author Nick Spencer continued many of the plotlines established in Foes.
 Notably, he further developed the dynamic between Boomerang and Peter Parker, transitioning Boomerang from comedic antagonist to a figure grappling with morality and redemption.

+In Other Media

+The Superior Foes make a cameo appearance in the opening of the Amazing Guardians story mode in Marvel Tokon: Fighting Souls, where they are swiftly defeated by Spider-Man and apprehended by Squirrel Girl.